reach-sh/reach-lang/docs/src/rsh/compute/index.md

  range: 5 - 7
  ```

- In this project, notice how `{!rsh} hasConsoleLogger` is assessed through the standard library on line 13 of the frontend.
+ In this project, notice how `{!rsh} hasConsoleLogger` is accessed through the standard library on line 13 of the frontend.
  It is then passed to the backend on line 6.

 ### `compose`